 Selling and administrative expenses excludes stock based compensation, operation of non-production property, plant and equipment, and amortization of intangibles.
-Selling and administrative expenses for the year ended April 30, 2014 were \$55.2 million or 16.9% of revenue as compared to selling and administrative expenses of \$53.1 million or 16.8% of revenue for the year ended April 30, 2013.
+Selling and administrative expenses for the year ended April 30, 2015 were \$58.8 million or 16.2% of revenue, as compared to selling and administrative expenses of \$55.2 million or 16.9% of revenue for the year ended April 30, 2014.

-The increase of \$2.1 million was a result of the inclusion of a full year of selling and administrative expenses associated with the business acquired in December 2012, the increased translation costs associated with an increase in the value of the US dollar, UK Sterling and Euro, offset by a decrease in bad debt expense.
+The increase of \$3.6 million was a result of additional selling expenses in the International region, and the increased translation costs of the US dollar and UK Sterling.